AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 .. _sec:basics:cppkernel:

-Writing kernels in C++ is also an option.
+Although Fortran has native multi-dimensional array, we recommend writing kernels in C++ because of performance portability for CPU and GPU.
 AMReX provides a multi-dimensional array type of syntax, similar to Fortran, that is readable and easy to implement.
-An example is given below:
+We have demonstrated how to use :cpp:`Array4` in previous sections.
+Because of its importance, we will summarize its basic usage again with the example below.

 .. highlight:: c++

 ::

-    void f (Box const& bx, FArrayBox& fab1, FArrayBox const& fab2) {
+    void f (Box const& bx, FArrayBox const& sfab, FArrayBox& dfab) {
         const Dim3 lo = amrex::lbound(bx);
-        const Dim3 hi = amrex::hbound(bx);
+        const Dim3 hi = amrex::ubound(bx);

-        Array4<Real> const& src = fab1.array();
+        Array4<Real const> const& src = sfab.array();
-        Array4<Real> const& dst = fab2.array();
+        Array4<Real      > const& dst = dfab2.array();

         for         (int k = lo.z; k <= hi.z; ++k) {
             for     (int j = lo.y; j <= hi.y; ++j) {